tillbiskup/cwepr/docs/Klappentext.rst

 Subtracting Spectra
 ===================
-The :class:`cwepr.processing.SpectrumSubtract` routine (:mod:`cwepr.processing` module) allows for subtracting a curve (usually a background spectrum) from a given dataset’s spectrum.
+The :class:`cwepr.processing.SubtractSpectrum` routine (:mod:`cwepr.processing` module) allows for subtracting a curve (usually a background spectrum) from a given dataset’s spectrum.
 The class uses interpolation automatically, though it is advisable to check the axis limits of both curves/spectra prior to subtraction.
 This is not done automatically, but the cwEPR package contains the routine :class:`cwepr.analysis.CommonspaceAndDelimiters` specifically designed for this purpose that will raise an error if the common axis space is rather small.

 Phase Correction
 ================